Small Animal Abdominal Ultrasound

 – John Mattoon, DVM, DACVR

-After completing this program, you will:
+After completing this program, you will have:

 Clifford “Kip” Berry, DVM, DACVR

 Clifford “Kip” Berry, DVM, DACVR, research interests are broad, with over 90 scientific publications.
-He is known for his interest in physiological imaging, thoracic imaging and diagnostic ultrasound and is co-editor of the Textbook of Veterinary Nuclear Medicine.
+He is known for his interest in physiological imaging, thoracic imaging and diagnostic ultrasound and is coeditor of the Textbook of Veterinary Nuclear Medicine.
 He has taught and served as course leader for several different courses at the NAVC Institute.
 His passion is for teaching and clinical research related to multiple imaging modalities within veterinary medicine.
 He has won a number of teaching awards including the teacher of the year award from the graduating senior class at the University of Florida College of Veterinary Medicine (2015) specifically for his devotion to the teaching of clinical ultrasound in small animals.
 Dr. Berry is a courtesy professor at the University of Florida and serves as a staff radiologist at VSH of the Carolinas.

 John Mattoon, DVM, DACVR